jonathondilworth/cardano-plutus-apps-install-m1/README.md

 ```
 **3.9.
 (Optional) Restart Your Machine**

-I don't think I restarted the first time round, but after reading the StackExchange post, I would I would close my terminal window and restart the machine.
+I don't think I restarted the first time around, but after reading the StackExchange post, I would close my terminal window and restart the machine.

 **3.10.
 Change Directory**